hman1148/high-performanc-group-proj/implementations.md

 - Parallelizing centroid computation using local thread accumulations and `#pragma omp critical`
 - Parallel reduction for convergence checking

-This implementation keeps all data in shared memory and is suitable for running on a single machine with multiple cores.
+This implementation keeps all data in shared memory and is useful for running on a single machine with multiple cores.

 ## Pseudocode
 ```